5 Best Midi Skirts For Petites

 I think wrap dresses and wrap skirts are universally flattering, because you can control how tightly it hugs your cute waist!
 That being said, I think it’s harder to find wrap midi skirts specifically for petite girls – but that’s okay!
 There are just a few things you should look for.

 First of all, make sure that you can tie it high on your waist to give the illusion of longer legs.
 Second, look for one that shows a little bit of those legs in the front to balance out the fabric in the back!
-I like this one and this one for that reason.
+This one is a faux wrap, but it’s so cute!

 Similarly to the a-line skirt, I would recommend a form fitting top or crop top with this type of skirt.
 Try to avoid too much volume on top and you’ll be good to go!